PreciousFood/ASCII-PyGraphics/README.md

 ### Important for Understanding
 There are three important variables in the Box class. plate, face, and pos.
 #### plate
 plate is the basic "look" of a box.
 This is assighned upon creation and is never changed.
-It is affected using the fill and custom_pattern arguments.
+It is affected using the `fill` and `custom_pattern` arguments.
 Under the hood this is a numpy array of characters.
 #### face
 This is the dynamic appearence of a box.
-It can be modified using the draw and drw_next methods.
-Face is also a numpy array of values and is derived from the plate.
-The difference is that face is what is rendered when the instance is printed.
+It can be modified using the `draw` and `draw_next` methods. `face` is also a numpy array of values and is derived from the `plate`.
+The difference is that `face` is what is rendered when the instance is printed.
 #### pos
 A simple tuple that holds the sprites position.
-This can be changed with the move method.
-It dictates where the other_box goes when drawing.
+This can be changed with the `move` method.
+It dictates where the `other_box` goes when drawing.

 ## User Input
 This uses the [pynput](https://pynput.readthedocs.io/en/latest/) library to handle input from the keyboard.
 This will have to be downloaded before use.